oAnjophb/oanjophb/README.md

 ---

 ✨ About Me <br>
-🚀 Back End Dev focused on TypeScript and NestJS <br>
-📊 Currently diving into Data Science & Machine Learning <br> 🛠️ Passionate about building scalable and practical solutions <br> 🤝 Always open to collaborations and new challenges
+🚀 Back End Developer focused on TypeScript and NestJS <br> 📊 Currently diving into Data Science & Machine Learning <br> 🛠️ Passionate about building scalable and practical solutions <br> 🤝 Always open to collaborations and new challenges